Statick/RecoverOrphanFields/README.md

     enable or disable chroma detection

 scene_change=True
-    scene changes can screw up the metrics. if enabled then frames with the properties '_SceneChangePrev' or '_SceneChangeNext' set to 1 will be counted as scene changes, this greatly improves reliability and is recommended. you will need a way to apply these properties, this plugin does not detect scene changes by itself
+    scene changes can cause false positives. if enabled then frames with the properties '_SceneChangePrev' or '_SceneChangeNext' set to 1 will be counted as scene changes, this greatly improves reliability and is recommended. you will need a way to apply these properties, this script does not detect scene changes by itself

 ovr=""
     path to an overrides file in this format: